 Bitcoin is the leader in cryptocurrencies, but even so it falls far short of critical mass.
 If you consider the tens of millions of businesses in the United Sates alone, and the hundreds of millions more worldwide, the number of merchants who actually accept Bitcoin is only a fraction of a fraction of a percent!
 The Business Review reports that less than 100,000 businesses accept Bitcoin.
 So you know a merchant will accept cash, they will take credit cards and debit cards; but when they do accept Bitcoin, it’s actually sometimes quite surprising!
 Long term there is only going to be room for 2 or maybe 3 digital currencies.

-Surprisingly, the competition for Bitcoin is not going to come from other crytocurrencies, but rather from conventional payment methods such as cash, debit cards, PayPal, Wire transfer… If you look at all the cryptocurrency competitors such as Namecoin, Litecoin,… only a few of these are actually going to survive a couple of years from now.
+Surprisingly, the competition for Bitcoin is not going to come from other cryptocurrencies, but rather from conventional payment methods such as cash, debit cards, PayPal, Wire transfer… If you look at all the cryptocurrency competitors such as Namecoin, Litecoin,… only a few of these are actually going to survive a couple of years from now.
 There are merchants who accepted Bitcoin previously but reverse course and no longer accept the digital currency.
 That percentage of merchants who stop accepting Bitcoin represents the attrition rate.
-Now new merchants accepting Bitcoin are still growing, but that growth rate has slowed pretty dramatically.
+Now new merchants accepting Bitcoin is still growing and those looking to speed up bitcoin transactions has increase, but that growth rate has slowed pretty dramatically.
 It’s important that the growth rate is at least twice as high as the attrition rate, or else the Bitcoin prices will come under pressure.

 So that’s why the prices of Bitcoin are dropping so dramatically over the past few months.
 There are chances that it will recover, but it’s almost impossible to tell when that will happen, especially when the governments put pressure on Bitcoin when the cryptocurrency threatens to become a truly decentralized payments network.
 Has Bitcoin failed too big?
 We just have to let the market decide.